technovangelist/katacoda-scenarios/newdd101-1intro/step1.md

 4. Now login to your <a href="https://app.datadoghq.com" target="_datadog">Datadog account</a>.
 You should have received an email letting you know about the organization we have created for you.
 Again, we use a separate org to ensure that you don't pollute your production environment.
 5. Take a look around.
 We will be trying out many of the sections during this training.
+6. Now verify that you are in the right account.
+Visit <a href="https://app.datadoghq.com/account/settings#api" target="_datadog">the API keys section</a>, expand API Keys and identitfy your API key.
+7. In the terminal, run the `env`{{execute}} command and look for the API Key environment variable.
+Verify that they are the same.
+You don't have to memorize the entire key.
+Just making sure that the first and last couple of characters are the same should be good enough to ensure a match.
+    _Note: API and APP keys are different._
-6. At the end of every section of this course, including this one, run `finish`{{execute}} when you are finished.
+8. At the end of every section of this course, including this one, run `finish`{{execute}} when you are finished.
 Go for it.
 Run it now.
-7. test